roma-glushko/migdalor/README.md

 # Migdalor

-Migdalor is a cluster membership library for modern asyncio Python distributed systems.
+Migdalor is a cluster membership library for modern asyncio Python distributed systems running in Kubernetes.

 Migdalor doesn't require a separate broker (e.g. Redis, etcd, Zookeeper, Chabby, etc) to work, but leverage Kubernetes out-of-the-box capabilities to solve the peer discovery problem.